Google

 • 39 mm Keihein flat slide carbs

-• Yoshimura 4 into 1 exhaust
+• One off 4 into 1 exhaust with Yoshimura carbon can

 • Nitrous oxide system